 GEO is related to AEO (Answer Engine Optimisation), which predates the generative AI wave and covers optimising for featured snippets, voice search, and structured answer formats.
 GEO is the AI-specific evolution: optimising for retrieval-augmented generation (RAG) systems that synthesise answers from multiple sources and attribute citations.

-What the Princeton GEO study confirmed
+What did the Princeton GEO study confirm?

 The five most evidence-backed GEO tactics